qenta-cee/shopware-qcs/README.md

 **For Shopware versions 5.2.22 - 5.2.24 there can be problems with the shopversion from Shopware AG.**

-## Wirecard Checkout Seamless
+## Qenta Checkout Seamless
-Wirecard Checkout Seamless is designed to meet the ambitious demands of merchants offering a wide range of payment methods while at the same time fulfilling PCI DSS compliance.
+Qenta Checkout Seamless is designed to meet the ambitious demands of merchants offering a wide range of payment methods while at the same time fulfilling PCI DSS compliance.
 The interface is integrated seamlessly into the online shop and allows a customized configuration of the payment process (cross-selling and up-selling) based on your business.

-Wirecard Checkout Seamless offers:
+Qenta Checkout Seamless offers:
 - National and international payment methods: credit cards, debit cards, online banking payments, mobile payment solutions and alternative payment methods.
 - One interface for all payment methods.
 - More than 120 currencies.